The Society of Folk Dance Historians (SFDH)

 During World War II, Ralph served as Chief of the Army Rehabilitation Programs for all of the Army hospitals.
-It was while serving in this capacity that he had the opportunity to visit and call for early squre dance groups across the United States.
-Following the War, he presented 48 squares of dancers at the Festival of Nations in St. Paul, Minnesota.
+It was while serving in this capacity that he had the opportunity to visit and call for early Square Dance groups across the United States.
+Following the War, he presented forty-eight squares of dancers at the Festival of Nations in St. Paul, Minnesota.

 Ralph had a shop at Michael and Mary Ann Herman's place on 14th Street where they sold equipment, dresses, and paraphernalia.